March 8–September 28, 2014

 The 20th anniversary of this popular exhibition features hundreds of colorful, exotic butterflies flying freely in the Pacific Island Water Garden, a warm and tropical haven filled with bright nectar blooms.
 See new butterflies emerge from their chrysalises, then watch them take their first flight during daily presentations at 1 and 3pm.
 Stroll the outdoor gardens with a staff member to observe native butterflies and learn about the plants that attract them on Saturdays at 11am.

 May 17–September 21

 Indiana-based artist Tasha Lewis transforms the Cardinal Health Gallery with 4,000 cyanotype butterflies printed on cotton fabric.
 These butterflies have been installed in public spaces across the country.
-Tasha Lewis will be featured on the WOSU program Broad & High on Wednesday, July 23 at 7:30pm and Sunday, July 27 at 5pm.
-Learn more here.
+Watch Tasha Lewis' recent interview with WOSU's Broad & High here.

 Explore this interactive maze that takes children on a journey to become a butterfly.
 Learn more

 Blooms & Butterflies is sponsored by Cardinal Health Foundation, Giant Eagle, and Honda of America Mfg., Inc.